Three people have already lost their lives on the streets of Pacific Beach in 2026 alone.

 Pacific Beach is not alone.
 Across San Diego County this year, fatal traffic crashes have been reported on the 5, the 8, State Route 52, and surface streets from Rancho San Diego to Mission Hills.
 Pedestrians, cyclists, and motorists are all affected.

-High Pedestrian and Cyclist Areas: Streets near sidewalks, bikeways, transit stops, and activity centers
+- High Pedestrian & Cyclist Areas: Streets near sidewalks, bikeways, transit stops, and activity centers

 In Pacific Beach specifically, the plan identifies at least eight streets for potential speed reductions: Garnet Avenue, Grand Avenue, Mission Boulevard, Pacific Beach Drive, Ingraham Street, La Jolla Boulevard, Cass Street, and Fanuel Street — streets where this year’s deaths occurred.